boundary/meter-plugin-process/README.md

 Truesight pulse Process Plugin
 ---------------------------------

-Displays CPU usage (%) & Memory usage(%) for specific processes.
+Displays CPU usage (%) & Memory usage (bytes) for specific processes.
 Uses regular expressions to specify a process name, process full path, and/or the process current working directory.
 As above, currently only works for Linux based systems.

 ### Prerequisites